pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

 _tl;dr Probabilistic Proofs is a method to scale Pocket Network indefinitely._

-## Abstract
+## Abstract <!-- omit in toc -->

-This document explains and walks through the mechanism of Probabilistic Proofs needed to scale Pocket Network indefinitely.
-Precisely, it'll allow an unlimited number of sessions that pair (Applications, Suppliers, Services) by requiring a single Claim for each such session, but only require a proof probabilistically if it is below a specific threshold.
+This document describes the mechanism of Probabilistic Proofs, which is what allows Pocket Network to scale verifiable relay throughput to match an arbitrarily large demand.
+Precisely, it allows an unlimited number of ["sessions"](./session.md) which pair (Applications and Suppliers for a given Service) by requiring the creation of a single on-chain Claim for each such session, but only probabilistically requiring an on-chain proof if it's total reward amount is below a specific threshold.

 External stakeholders (i.e. DAO/Foundation) need to be involved in adjusting the `ProofRequirementThreshold` by statistically analyzing onchain data, along with selecting